Javascript is not enabled.

 Dehydration from heat can put additional stress on the heart, since water helps the heart pump blood through the blood vessels.
 When you’re dehydrated, “the tank is just emptier.
 And so with a less full tank, your heart has to work even harder to meet all that metabolic demand,” Harzand says.

-In the U.S., an average of 702 heat-related deaths occur each year, federal data shows.
+Deaths from extreme heat have been increasing in the U.S. There were more than 2,300 heat-related deaths in the summer of 2023, according to federal data, up from 1,722 in 2022.
 Patricia Best, M.D., an interventional cardiologist and associate professor of internal medicine and cardiovascular diseases at Mayo Clinic, estimates that at least a quarter of these deaths can be attributed to cardiovascular disease.

 Hot temperatures + pollution = a dangerous combination

-A study published July 24 in the journal Circulation found that the risk of a fatal heart attack among older adults in Jiangsu province, China, was 18 percent higher during two-day heat waves with heat indexes at or above the 90th percentile (ranging from 82.6 to 97.9 degrees Fahrenheit).
-Risks were 74 percent higher during four-day heat waves with heat indexes at or above the 97.5th percentile (ranging from 94.8 to 109.4 degrees Fahrenheit).
+A study published in July 2023 in the journal Circulation found that the risk of a fatal heart attack among older adults in Jiangsu province, China, was 18 percent higher during two-day heat waves with heat indexes at or above the 90th percentile (ranging from 82.6°F to 97.9°F).
+Risks were 74 percent higher during four-day heat waves with heat indexes at or above the 97.5th percentile (ranging from 94.8°F to 109.4°F).

 The most dangerous days, however, were those of extreme heat and high levels of air pollution — a heart-health risk in and of itself.
 The researchers estimated that up to 2.8 percent of heart attack deaths may be attributed to the combination of extreme temperatures and high levels of fine particulate pollution, which comes from sources like factories, cars, trucks and wildfires.